TykTechnologies/tyk-examples/udg/geo-info/readme.md

 # Geo Information about the World GQL API

-This is a fairly easy example of whay Universal Data Graph can do when given multiple datasources of different origins.
+This is a fairly easy example of what Universal Data Graph can do when given multiple datasources of different origins.

 ## Use case

 I have a GQL API that is returning a lot of infomation about the domain that I am interested in, but not everything.
 On the other hand, there's this REST API I have access to, that would fit in perfectly with what GQL is giving me already.
 I need an easy way to use both within the same query request.

-In case of this example we have a GQL API returning rich information about countries and continents but it's missing geocoding features - it is impossible to know where certain capital are exactly located, so if it were to be used for an app that is supposed to display maps for example, it would be difficult.
+In case of this example we have a GQL API returning rich information about countries and continents but it's missing geocoding features - it is impossible to know where certain capitals are exactly located, so if it were to be used for an app that is supposed to display maps for example, it would be difficult.

 We will extend this GQL API with geocoding information coming from a REST API.

 ### GQL API Datasource

-In this example we're using a very well-known public GQL API service [Trevorblades](https://countries.trevorblades.com/).
+We're using a very well-known public GQL API service [Trevorblades](https://countries.trevorblades.com/).
 This service can be accessed via GraphiQL Playground but also there's extensive documentation that can be found [here](https://github.com/trevorblades/countries).

 In the example we're using only `country` and `continent` queries.
 We've skipped `language` query completely, though `type language` is still included in the response.

 ### REST API Datasource

-This exmaple is using Geocode.xyz free service to access information about geo location of capitals returned from GQL API above.
+This exmaple is using geocode.xyz free service to access information about geo location of capitals returned from GQL API above.

 Documentation for the datasource can be found [here](https://geocode.xyz/api).